Protecting ākonga, safeguarding systems and creating positive digital experiences

 External safeguards

 Of course, it’s also important to put tech safeguards in place to minimise risks for ākonga when they’re online.
-In schools and kura, this can involve your school working with N4L to block and filter inappropriate content, tracking or monitoring internet use, and perhaps intervening with pastoral care if ākonga encounter harmful or inappropriate material.
+In schools and kura, this can involve your school working with N4L to block and filter inappropriate websites and apps, tracking or monitoring internet use, and perhaps intervening with pastoral care if ākonga encounter harmful or inappropriate material.
 Also, having safety plans and seeking support from organisations like Netsafe can help schools and kura know exactly how to respond to safety incidents.

 Protecting systems with security measures